UserEngage/Flutter-SDK/README.md

               onPressed: () => _sendProductEvent(),
               child: const Text('Send product event'),
             ),
-            // Add custom info to current anonymus user ElevatedButton(
+            // Add custom info to current anonymous user ElevatedButton(
               onPressed: () => _registerUser(),
               child: const Text('Register user'),
             ),
             // Destroys reference to user and clear all cache.
-            // It also destroy reference to anonymus User and a new one will be created.
+            // It also destroys reference to anonymous user and a new one will be created.
             ElevatedButton(
               onPressed: () => UserComSDK.instance.logoutUser(),
               child: const Text('Logout user'),